fauno/hacking/README.markdown

 'git' is an unprivileged user.
 If you know how to skip this and gain access to our servers be kind and let us now ;)

+## Why?

+Gitosis broke once and was never fixed.
+We didn't need gitosis' granular permissions anyway.
+Now Parabola hackers can add new hackers!